Esteban-Rocha/Esteban-Rocha/README.md

 <p align="left">
-    I’m a Software Engineer that likes shell scripting, strict/strong typing and mechanical keyboards.
+    I’m a Software Engineer that likes Strict/Strong Typing, UNIX Shells, Monoliths, and Mechanical Keyboards.
     <br><br>
-    Web technologies are a topic of profound interest to me, and I specialize in PHP, Javascript, CSS and Rust.
+    Web technologies are a topic of profound interest to me, and I specialize in PHP, Rust, Javascript, and CSS.
     <br><br>
-    I have several years of experience creating web applications using a variety of technologies like PHP 8, Javascript, WordPress, Laravel, HubSpot among others.
-I have a strong design affinity and strong prowess in Frontend Engineering using CSS, SASS and Javascript to markup beautiful Perfect Pixel layouts from Figma and Sketch UI designs, and I advocate for best practices in terms of clean code, performance and the W3C Standards.
+    I have several years of experience creating web applications using various technologies like PHP 8, Javascript, Laravel, and WordPress.
+I have a strong design affinity and strong prowess in Frontend Engineering using CSS, SASS, and Javascript to mark up beautiful Perfect Pixel layouts from Figma and Sketch UI designs.
+I advocate for best practices regarding clean code, performance, and the W3C Standards.
     <br><br>
-    Likewise I'm proficient in Bash Scripting and Unix Systems, and I'm currently learning functional programming as well as Laravel and Rust as I'm interested in MVC, CLI applications and Rust Web Frameworks like Rocket.
+    Likewise, I am proficient in Bash Scripting and Unix Systems.
+I primarily focus on Laravel for robust MVC monolithic apps and Rust for everything else like CLI and web MVC apps using Tokio.rs and the Rocket Framework.
     <br><br>
     I have a C2 Proficient English competency certified by the EF SET.
 And I am a native Spanish speaker.
     <br><br>